sourcegraph/sourcegraph-public-snapshot/doc/notebooks/blocks.md

 ## File blocks
 File blocks are similar to symbol blocks in that they are some special affordances to make them easier to create.
 You can add an entire file the file block, or you can select a line range of a file.
 File ranges are great for embedding code snippets into a notebook or highlighting important files.
 File blocks are editable so you can modify a full file to only show a line range from it, or remove the line range to show an entire file.

 If you're viewing a file in Sourcegraph search, you can also copy the URL and paste it directly into a file block or the command palette.
-If you have a line range selected it will be preserved on paste.
+If you have a line range selected it will be preserved on paste..